 Job Types: Primarily one-off #freelance gigs

-The WPMU DEV Job Board isn’t as active as it once was, but you can still find a small selection of freelance WordPress jobs there.
+The WPMU DEV Job Board was discontinued, but you can still find a small selection of WordPress jobs on their careers page.

-When I wrote this post, there were four different postings for one-off WordPress gigs.
+When I updated this post, there were three different postings for WordPress gigs – all of them remote.

 10. SkipTheDrive